NelisW/myOpenHab/docs/701-PIR-sensors.md

 ![PIR wiring](images/PIR-SensorModule.jpg)

 The Pyroelectric sensor responds to variations in incident infrared flux.
 Static scenes do not produce signals, only changes in the scene creates and output signal.
 The two adjacent detector elements produces a difference signal as the image of the hot or cold objects sweeps across the detector elements.
-The plastic lens is in fact a multi-facetted collection of lenses, each small lens focus flux from a different direction - thereby providing directional sensitivity.
+The plastic lens is in fact a multi-faceted collection of lenses, each small lens focus flux from a different direction - thereby providing directional sensitivity.

 ![PIR wiring](images/pir-operation.png)